-A Professional Science Master's degree, or PSM, is a leading graduate program designed for students to pursue advanced training in the sciences, while simultaneously developing professional skills highly valued by employers.
+A professional science master's degree, or PSM, is a unique, industry-focused graduate program that provides advanced training in the sciences with the leadership and managerial skills highly valued by employers.

 • Practical, real-world application and in-demand business skills for career advancement.